SublimeCodeIntel/SublimeCodeIntel/README.markdown

         }
     }

 Using
 -----
-Start typing, use the `goto_python_definition` with the key or mouse bindings.
+Start typing or use the `goto_python_definition` with the key or mouse bindings.

 Don't despair!
 The first time you use it it needs to build some indexes and it can take more than a few seconds (around six in my configuration).

 It just works!

 LICENSE
 -------